JonatasRibas/JonatasRibas/README.md

-- 🔭 I’m working with front end
+- 🔭 I’m working with front end!
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React!
 - 💬 Phrase: One life, one chance!
 - 📫 How to reach me: ribasjonatas@gmail.com